ypicchi-arm/vectorscan/doc/dev-reference/tools.rst

 *****************

-When built in debug mode (using the CMake directive ``CMAKE_BUILD_TYPE`` set to ``Debug``), Hyperscan includes support for dumping information about its internals during pattern compilation with the ``hsdump`` tool.
+When built in debug mode (using the CMake directive ``CMAKE_BUILD_TYPE`` set to ``Debug``), Vectorscan includes support for dumping information about its internals during pattern compilation with the ``hsdump`` tool.

-This information is mostly of use to Hyperscan developers familiar with the library's internal structure, but can be used to diagnose issues with patterns and provide more information in bug reports.
+This information is mostly of use to Vectorscan developers familiar with the library's internal structure, but can be used to diagnose issues with patterns and provide more information in bug reports.